^

 What do need to examine?

-Many decades ago, the treatment of varicose veins was carried out only by an operative route.
-Modern methods of treatment are more humane and less dangerous to health.
-These include sclerotherapy, laser therapy, intravenous laser, surgery, hirudotherapy, medication.
+Many decades ago, varicose veins were treated only by surgery.
+Modern treatment methods are more humane and less dangerous to health.
+These include sclerotherapy, laser therapy, intravenous laser, surgery, hirudotherapy, and drug treatment.

 Each method is good in its own way and has its pros and cons.
-The method of treatment is selected individually by the attending physician.
-Based on the degree of development, age, financial situation, general condition and other aspects of the patient, the phlebologist-doctor decides on the method of cure.
+The treatment method is selected individually by the attending physician.
+Based on the degree of development, age, financial situation, general condition and other aspects of the patient, the phlebologist decides on the method of treatment.

-Varicose veins are a very dangerous disease requiring urgent medical attention at the first signs of the onset of the disease.
-Do not engage in self-medication - you can miss valuable time, and treatment of the disease will be complicated many times.
+Varicose veins are a very dangerous disease that requires urgent medical intervention at the first signs of the disease.
+Do not self-medicate - you can lose precious time, and the treatment of the disease will be complicated many times over.

 More information of the treatment